Collecting from A to Z

 Mass-produced pressure cast ready made models.
 They are made of an alloy of zinc (predominating), magnesium and aluminium, sometimes with the addition of copper.
 The moulds are made of hard steel and very expensive.
 So producers of diecast models have to sell a high number of pieces of each model, otherwise they won't get enough profit.
 For the same reason, additional parts of diecast models are normally made of plastic in order to keep production costs low.

-This problem also exists in the model car scene.
+This problem has already occurred in the model car scene.
 For an individual or a small group of persons, it would normally be too costly and expensive to completely rebuild a detailed model car as a fake and to sell it with profit.
 However, since rare variants of models - especially from Matchbox and Bburago - were sold at very high prices among collectors in the 1990s, some people made money by changing paint or decals of cheaper variants and offering them as alleged rare "originals" at overpriced rates.
 The value of a faked model is zero.

 In most cases, repainted older Bburago models can be easily discovered.
 Since Bburago sprayed their models with doors, bonnet and luggage hood closed, there is only little paint on the body surface covered by the opening parts.
 This effect is very hard to imitate when the model is resprayed.